A battle of designs: triangular vs. L-shaped detectors and parity violation in the gravitational-wave background: ET-CE detector network configurations

-We consider seven representative networks, each combining one Einstein Telescope (ET) with two Cosmic Explorer (CE) detectors, using the geometric information from ~\cite{Ebersold:2024hgp}.
-We include triangular ET designs with 10 and 15 km arms ($\Delta_{10}$, $\Delta_{15}$), as well as ET designs consisting of two L-shaped interferometers with 15 km arms (S, R).
-For CE, we consider L-shaped detectors with 20 km (P) and 40 km (Y) arms.
-The triangular configurations consist of three interferometers, while an L-shaped detector consists of one interferometer.
-Thus a $\Delta$ + (PY) network contains five detectors (10 baselines), while an (SR) + (PY) network contains four (6 baselines).
-These configurations explore how detector orientations and arm length influence network performance, with some optimized for GWB sensitivity and others for CBC source localization, clarifying whether differences between triangular and L-shaped designs arise from geometry or arm length.
-Further technical details are in \cite{Ebersold:2024hgp}, for which we use the amplitude spectral density curves found in \cite{ETdesign} and \cite{CEdesign}, and the full set of configuration names and descriptions is in Table~\ref{table:configs}.
+We consider seven representative networks, each combining one Einstein Telescope (ET) with two Cosmic Explorer (CE) detectors, using the geometric information from~\cite{Ebersold:2024hgp}.
+We include triangular ET designs with $10$ and $15$ km arms ($\Delta_{10}$, $\Delta_{15}$), as well as ET designs consisting of two L-shaped detectors with $15$ km arms, denoted S (Sardinia) and R (Meuse-Rhine region) following the standard ET configurations introduced in~\cite{Branchesi:2023mws} and extended to ET + CE networks in~\cite{Ebersold:2024hgp}.
+For CE, we consider L-shaped detectors with $40$ km (P) and $20$ km (Y) arms, corresponding to the Pacific Ocean and Gulf of Mexico site configurations adopted in~\cite{Gupta:2023lga, Ebersold:2024hgp}.
+The triangular configurations consist of three detectors, while an L-shaped configuration consists of one.
+Thus, a $\Delta$ + (PY) network contains five detectors ($10$ baselines), while an (SR) + (PY) network contains four ($6$ baselines).
+These configurations explore how detector orientation and arm length influence network performance, with some optimized for GWB sensitivity and others for CBC source localization, clarifying whether differences between triangular and L-shaped designs arise from geometry or orientation.
+The full set of configuration names and descriptions is in Table~\ref{table:configs}.
+Detector specifications are listed in Appendix \ref{app:technicalities}, based on \cite{Ebersold:2024hgp}.
+We use the amplitude spectral density curves found in \cite{ETdesign} and \cite{CEdesign}.

-In Fig. \ref{fig:PI_curves}, we present the $I$- and $V$-mode PI curves for the various network configurations.
-The $\Omega_{{\rm{PI}},I}$ curves show that GWB-optimized networks yield the highest $I$-mode sensitivity, which is expected by construction.
-In particular, (SR)$_1$(PY)$_1$ dominates below $\sim$ 40 Hz, while at higher frequencies the 15 km triangular configurations, $\Delta_{15}$(PY)$_4$ and $\Delta_{15}$(PY)$_5$, outperform the 2L designs.
+In Fig. \ref{fig:PI_curves}, we present the $I$- and $V$-mode PI curves for the various network configurations, extending previous ET design studies \cite{Branchesi:2023mws} to networks combining ET with CE and to $V$-mode sensitivity.
+Further details can be found in Appendix \ref{app: I_V_det_sens}.
+The $\Omega_{{\rm{PI}},I}$ curves show that GWB-optimized networks yield the highest $I$-mode sensitivity, which is expected as they were specifically designed to maximize sensitivity to GWBs.
+In particular, (SR)$_1$(PY)$_1$ dominates below 20 Hz, while at higher frequencies all triangular configurations outperform the 2L designs.

-The $\Omega_{{\rm{PI}},V}$ curves exhibit reduced sensitivity compared to their $I$-mode counterparts, with sensitivity decreasing as $|\Pi|$ approaches 0.
-Their ranking is relatively stable across frequencies: below 20 Hz, (SR)$_3$(PY)$_3$ is most sensitive and $\Delta_{10}$(PY)$_5$ least, while above 25 Hz the best sensitivity shifts to (SR)$_1$(PY)$_1$, with $\Delta_{10}$(PY)$_5$ remaining the weakest.